waelio/waelio.com/README.md

 ## Notes

 - The client fetches `https://registry.npmjs.org` and `https://api.npmjs.org` directly (CORS-enabled), so no server or Node build step is required for deployment.

+## Social & SEO

+- Open Graph and Twitter card meta tags are included on all pages.
+- Social preview image: `public/social-card.svg` (1200×630).
+If desired, replace with a PNG/JPG for maximum compatibility across crawlers.
+- Favicon: `public/favicon.svg` and linked in all pages.
+- Manifest includes a maskable icon, and the service worker precaches core assets including the social image for offline.